EUR/USD Daily Forecast – Euro Attempts To Gain More Ground Against U.S. Dollar

 FXEmpire.com -

-EUR/USD is currently trying to settle above the resistance at 1.2130 while the U.S. dollar is flat against a broad basket of currencies.
+EUR/USD continues its attempts to settle above the resistance at 1.2220 while the U.S. dollar is flat against a broad basket of currencies.

-The U.S. Dollar Index has recently made an attempt to gain additional upside momentum above the resistance at 90.30 but this attempt yielded no results, and the U.S. Dollar Index moved back to 90.30.
-If the U.S. Dollar Index settles below this level, it will head towards the support at the 90 level which will be bullish for EUR/USD.
+The U.S. Dollar Index is currently trying to settle below the support at 89.75.
+If this attempt is successful, the U.S. Dollar Index will move towards the next support level at 89.50 which will be bullish for EUR/USD.

-EU will not release any notable economic reports today so foreign exchange market traders will wait for the release of NY Empire State Manufacturing Index from the U.S. which is projected to decline from 26.3 in April to 23.9 in May.
+Today, foreign exchange market traders will take a look at Euro Area flash PMI data.
+Analysts expect that Manufacturing PMI declined from 62.9 in April to 62.5 in May.
+Services PMI is projected to improve from 50.5 to 52.3.
+Numbers above 50 show expansion.

-Traders will also continue to monitor the general market sentiment towards U.S. dollar.
-Inflation fears have recently provided some support to the American currency but Fed officials managed to calm markets, and the dollar moved closer to multi-week lows.
-However, inflation remains a significant threat, so markets will remain very sensitive to inflation reports.
+U.S. will also release flash PMI reports which are expected to show that Manufacturing PMI declined from 60.5 to 60.2 while Services PMI decreased from 64.7 to 64.5.
+It should be noted that PMI reports stay at strong levels, highlighting the robust recovery of the economy.

 Technical Analysis